inexio/check_mtr/README.md

 2. \*1 = One unspecified router address may follow
 3. \*1-3 = One to three unspecified router addresses may follow

-You are also able to simply hardcode exxpected routes by only using router addresses concatenated with ","
+You are also able to simply hardcode expected routes by only using router addresses concatenated with ","